 Certified Lactation Consultant services are available for breastfeeding mothers.
 Call Sandy Crissinger, RN, CLC, for questions at (574) 224-1250.

-To make arrangements to tour our New Generations Birthing Center or for questions concerning prenatal classes, call (574) 224-1250.
+To make arrangements to tour our New Generations Birthing Center or for questions concerning, call (574) 224-1250.